matterpoll/matterpoll/CONTRIBUTING.md

 Matterpoll supports localization to various languages.
 We as maintainers rely on contributors to help with the translations.

+Matterpoll uses [go-i18n](https://github.com/nicksnyder/go-i18n) as library and tool to manage translation.
+The CLI tool `goi18n` is required to manage translation.
+You can install it by running `env GO111MODULE=off go get -u github.com/nicksnyder/go-i18n/v2/goi18n`.

 The localization process is defined below:
 - During development, new translation strings may be added or existing ones updated.
 - When a new version is planned to release soon, a maintainer opens an issue informing about this.
 The maintainer will ping all translation maintainer to inform them about this.